predsci/sunRunner1D/README.md

 %cd ..

-You are now ready to use the script
+You are now ready to use the script.

 Please note that the jupyter notebook in the repository is currently not supported and not up-to-date

-For HELP please email us at: pete@predsci.com, mbennun@predsci.com
+For help, please email us at: pete@predsci.com, mbennun@predsci.com